-Are you looking for a quick, interactive treat to celebrate St. Patrick’s Day or another celebration?
-Combine vanilla pudding with M&M candies for green goodness kids will gobble up happily.
-This is a fun way for a younger toddler or preschooler to learn about colors and color mixing.
-Thanks Julia for inspiring us to have fun during snack time this week!
+We love this fun and easy St Patricks Day Snack!
+Are you looking for a quick and interactive treat to celebrate St. Patrick’s Day or another occasion?
+Combine vanilla pudding with M&M candies for green goodness kids will love!
+This is such a fun way for a younger toddlers or preschoolers to learn about colors and color mixing.

 - Vanilla or coconut pudding, plain yogurt, a milkshake, even applesauce.